upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 winget install Microsoft.OpenSSH.Beta
 ```

 Then exit PowerShell and re-open it.
-The SSH version should now have changed, check it again, with:
+The SSH version should now have changed:

 ```PowerShell
 ssh -V